victoriaderidder/PhotoJournal/README.md

 # PhotoJournal

-A photo diary app created in Flutter and Dart for iOS.
+A photo diary app created for iOS using Flutter and Dart.